caerdroia/rsschool-cv/cv.md

 * *My professional priority for 2022 is to reach sufficient proficiency in JavaScript so that I could feel myself rather comfortable using it on commercial projects.*
 * *Strong points: love challenges, love to solve problems, love to learn.*
 * *I started learning Java in October 2021 as I wanted to become a Salesforce Developer and it's tech stack includes APEX which is JAVA-like.
 Now I'm learning JavaScript as it is also part of the Salesforce stack.
-Even the bigger one.* <br>
+Even the bigger one.* <br><br>

 ## Programming Skills<br>
 * *Java Core*;<br>